 Generally speaking, the lower the depth of the sedimentary rock layer, the older it is.
 The older the organic sedimentary rock is, the more pressure and temperature increases it has most likely gone through.

 The Organic Sedimentary Rock Process

-Coal is an important organic sedimentary rock because it is used as a fuel for such things as heating our homes.
-While coal does eventually reproduce, the time it takes for this process to occur is not practical to rely on, as it could take millions of years for the sedimentary rock to form.
+Coal is an important organic sedimentary rock because it is used all over the world as a fuel for such things as heating our homes.
+While coal does eventually accumulate, the time it takes for this process to occur is not practical to rely on, as it could take millions of years for the sedimentary rock to form.
+This is why we refer to coal as a fossil fuel.
 The next time you hear coal spoken of you will understand what it took to for that sedimentary rock to be made so that it could be used as fuel.